private-octopus/c4/doc/c4-spec.md

 and can be ignored.

-Rate increases are detected when acknowledgements received during recovery refect a successful "push" during the Pushing phase.
+Rate increases are detected when acknowledgements received during recovery reflect a successful "push" during the Pushing phase.
 The prior "Pushing" is considered successful if it did not trigger any congestion event, and if the data rate increases sufficiently between the end of previous Recovery and the end of this one, with